- Buckeye Osteopathic Physician

 A Second Voice is a valuable addition to the history of medicine in Ohio and the nation.
 To order a copy, go to Ohio University Press.

-This video was premiered at the 1999 OOA Centennial Gala, and highlights the history of the osteopathic profession in Ohio, the development of the state's osteopathic hospitals and the creation of OU-COM.
+This video was premiered at the 1999 OOA Centennial Gala, and highlights the history of the osteopathic profession in Ohio, the development of the state's osteopathic hospitals and the creation of the osteopathic medical school at Ohio University.
 The video features interviews with several of Ohio's prominent osteopathic physicians, as well as friends of the profession.
-For a copy of the video, call the OOA Central Office at 1-800-234-4848.